B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 5. The disciplinary sanctions will be implemented as soon as it is feasible once a determination is final, either upon the outcome of any appeal or the expiration of the window to appeal, without an appeal being requested.

-6. The disciplinary sanctions described in this Policy are not exclusive of, and may be in addition to, other actions taken, or sanctions imposed, by external authorities.
+6. The disciplinary sanctions described in this Policy are not exclusive of, and may be in addition to, other actions taken under other policies or by external authorities.

 7. Disciplinary sanctions and other corrective action may include, but are not limited to, the following: